 Some doctors are less familiar with FH, so, if this is the case, it may help if you take along some information with you - such as information from this website.
 This can often help your doctor to decide to test your child or refer them onto a specialist centre for testing.

 Most doctors are sympathetic to the concerns of their patients and will be very willing to test your child, however if you experience further difficulties you can discuss these with the nurses and dietitians on our Cholesterol Helpline.
-They will be able to direct you and your doctor to the best practice guidance for the diagnosis of children with FH.
+They will be able to direct you and your doctor to the best practise guidance for the diagnosis of children with FH.